 - Your legacy goals are clearly organized

 Each North Las Vegas, NV client receives a personalized plan, though the framework behind it remains similar.
-The goal is to move from information to decisions, then from decisions to action.
+The objective is to translate data into decisions and decisions into implementation.

 1. Review Your Existing Financial Position